zeyad-mansour/lunar/README.md

 Lunar can be modified to work with a variety of FPS games; however, it is currently configured for Fortnite.
 Besides being general purpose, the main advantage of using Lunar is that it does meddle with the memory of other processes.

-The basis of Lunar's player detection is the [YOLOv5](https://github.com/ultralytics/yolov5) architecture written in the PyTorch framework.
+The basis of Lunar's player detection is the [YOLOv5](https://github.com/ultralytics/yolov5) architecture written in PyTorch.

 A demo video (outdated) can be found [here](https://www.youtube.com/watch?v=XDAcQNUuT84).